N. Porsenna: Imprisonment and persecution

 Porsenna was placed under a more liberal regimen in late 1962, by which time he had developed both Parkinson's disease and tuberculosis.
 Moved into Aiud's 12th section, set aside for those too weak for prison labor, he was allowed access to antibiotics, which stopped progression of tuberculosis; however, as noted by fellow inmate Penciu, his incurable Parkinson's had pushed him into self-isolation, making him reject the friendship of most others (including Valeriu Anania and Sandu Tudor).
 He was finally released in August 1964, but was prevented from publishing by the ongoing communist censorship, and was probably constantly watched by the Securitate.
 Though a near-invalid, he persuaded Zoe into marrying him.
 He dictated his new works to an assistant; according to Penciu, they reveal his embrace of stoicism, and refrain from ever criticizing the communist authorities.

-He could only return to letters as a poetry translator: a large fragment of his rendition from Ovid's Ars Amatoria appeared in Tomis journal, and, under contract with Editura Univers, he could print his final version of Wilde's Ballad, with illustrations by Vasile Kazar.
+Porsenna could only return to letters as a poetry translator: a large fragment of his rendition from Ovid's Ars Amatoria appeared in Tomis journal, and, under contract with Editura Univers, he could print his final version of Wilde's Ballad, with illustrations by Vasile Kazar.
 He prefaced it with a study in which he expressed the view that "a good lyrical translation is like a collaboration [with the original author]"; Porsenna himself gladly followed Wilde in his unconventional use of 6- to 10-syllable hemistichs.
-He was already hospitalized and dying when the Ballad was under print, telling Zoe that it would "make him famous".
+Porsenna was already hospitalized and dying when the Ballad was under print, telling Zoe that it would "make him famous".
+He spent his final days at I. C. Frimu Hospital in Floreasca, with the attending doctor preventing his wife from watching over his agony.
+He died there on 18 January 1971, and was buried in the writers' plot at Bellu Cemetery.
+The Ballad appeared in shops shortly after—and sold out all copies within hours.